Meridian-Knowledge-Solutions/fedramp_20x_public_submission/README.md

   - Loads `fedramp20x_submission.json` and `evidence_commit_metadata.json`
   - Displays KSI assertions with supporting evidence links
   - Visually distinguishes between static and CLI-based evidence
+  - Renders lock indicators with tooltip and access request links for restricted artifacts
   - Highlights SHA and commit time for trust and audit traceability

+---

 This system provides a transparent, integrity-preserving view of Meridian’s evidence posture — even while all raw artifacts remain protected in our private systems.